-We all are very well evident with the fact that Windows 8 can be used on touch as well as non-touch devices.
+We all are very well evident with the fact that Windows 10/8 can be used on touch as well as non-touch devices.
 So the registry database of this operating system contains the configuration for touch operations for Windows as well.
-Consider the scenario, you’re using a touch operated Windows 8 or 8.1 system.
-After you login, the mouse pointer disappears and it practically behave like arrow keys.
+Consider the scenario; you’re using a touch operated Windows 10/8 system.
+After you log in, the mouse pointer disappears, and it practically behaves like arrow keys.

 Mouse pointer disappears